Present-moment awareness is both the starting point and the ending point of inner leadership.

-Now shift your attention back inside your body.
-Take a deep breath and let it out slowly.
-What are you feeling?
-Where in your body?
-Describe this to yourself.
+Now shift your attention inside your body.
 Take another deep breath and let it out slowly.
-Are there any thoughts associated with your churning?
+What are you feeling in your body?
+Where?
+Describe it as if you were describing it to another person.
+Are you experiencing any recurrent thoughts?
 What are they?
+Describe them as if to another person.
+Take another deep breath and let it out slowly.

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.